-There are many ulpanim, Hebrew learning centers, for new immigrants either private or run by the Ministry of Absorption and included in the Aliyah benefit.
+There are many ulpanim, Hebrew learning centers, for new immigrants either private or run by the Ministry of Aliyah & Integration and included in the Aliyah benefit.
 The classes are offered at various levels, times of day and for a wide variety of age and interest groups.

-Like all big cities, there are many neighborhoods.
+Like all big cities, there are many neighborhoods in Jerusalem.
 Each one has its own character and offers a different lifestyle to new immigrants .
-Whether it's predominantly Anglos, open spaces, a religious community or one that is quite traditional, quiet suburban living or hustle and bustle you are after, Jerusalem has something to offer you.
+Whether it’s predominantly Anglos, open spaces, a religious community or one that is quite traditional, quiet suburban living or hustle and bustle you are after, Jerusalem has something to offer you.

 Jerusalem residents are entitle to a resident’s card – the Yerushalmi Card – this card entitles you to special benefits and discounts for parking in the city, cultural events, shows, sports, studies, recreational and after-school activities as well.

 Housing in Jerusalem is not cheap.
 Expect to pay anywhere between 2,500 for a one bedroom apartment to around 6,000 shekels per month for a 3 bedroom apartment.

 Whether you are buying in the city center or outside of the center expect to pay anywhere between 15,000 – 30,000 shekels per square meter.

 All four of Israel’s health funds operate in the city: Kupat Holim Maccabi, Kupat Holim Clalit, Kupat Holim Meuhedet and Kupat Holim Leumit